 If you have been in the workforce for years, you might have had to deal with a reduction in pay.
-Sometimes, employers will justify cutting an employee’s pay rate is by using that cut to avoid layoffs.
+Sometimes, employers will justify cutting an employee’s pay rate by using that cut to avoid layoffs.
 But, on other occasions, a boss might not provide any explanation at all and reduce a pay rate without notice.

 Regardless of the reason, wage loss in an employee’s salary or hourly rate can be stressful.
-However, with so many employee and workplace protections in the modern labor climate, it’s fair to ask: Can an employer change your pay without notice?
+However, with so many employee and workplace protections in the modern labour climate, it’s fair to ask: Can an employer change your pay without notice?

 Table of Contents